 Building form refers to the individual elements of building design that collectively contribute to the character and appearance of the built environment.
-LLEP 2008 includes provisions for land use, building heights, sun access, floor space ratio (FSR) and design excellence.
-The development controls in this Part of the DCP are intended to reinforce the desired outcomes for the city centre.
-The resulting built form and character of new development should contribute to an attractive public domain in Liverpool city centre and produce a desirable setting for the intended uses.
+LLEP 2008 includes provisions for land use, building heights, sun access, Floor Space Ratio (FSR) and design excellence.
+The development controls in this Part of the DCP are intended to reinforce the desired outcomes for the City Centrecity centre.
+The resulting built form and character of new development should contribute to an attractive public domain in Liverpool City Centrecity centre and produce a desirable setting for the intended uses.

-The provisions in the Apartment Design Guidelines (ADG) associated with State Environmental Planning Policy No.65 - Design Quality are incorporated in this DCP to apply to all residential development in the Liverpool city centre including apartments, any residential component of a mixed use development, and serviced apartments that are strata titled.
+The provisions in the Apartment Design Guidelines (ADG) associated with State Environmental Planning Policy No.65 - Design Quality of Residential Apartment Development (SEPP 65) are incorporated in this DCP to apply to all residential development in the Liverpool City Centrecity centre including apartments, any residential component of a mixed use development, and serviced apartments that are strata titled.
 Where there is an inconsistency between other provisions in the ADG and this DCP, the ADG prevails to the extent of the inconsistency.

-Within the existing Liverpool city centre, the diversity of uses is reflected in the different building typologies.
+\underline{W} ithin the existing Liverpool $\underline{\text{City Centre}}$, the diversity of uses is reflected in the different building typologies.
 These are:

-- Perimeter Block (accommodating commercial and residential uses). - Towers on a Podium (accommodating commercial and residential uses). - Detached Buildings (apartment buildings, religious, commercial, education and medical uses).
+- Perimeter Block (accommodating commercial and residential uses). - Towers on a Podium (accommodating commercial and residential uses). - Detached Buildings (apartment buildings, religious, commercial, education and medical uses). - Stand-Alone Buildings (apartment buildings, religious, commercial education and medical uses).

-LLEP 2008 identifies specific precincts on the FSR map for Liverpool city centre (Area 7, Area 8, Area 9, Area 10 and Area 11).
+LLEP 2008 identifies specific precincts on the FSR map for Liverpool city centre (Area 8, Area 9, Area 10 and Area 11).
 The precincts relate to specific character areas defined in this Part as follows: